MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/cloud-hybrid-search-faq.md

 Hybrid federated search and Cloud hybrid search are the two hybrid experiences that a search administrator can choose while configuring hybrid search with Microsoft 365.

-With hybrid federated search solution for SharePoint in Microsoft 365, the results are federated from your search index in SharePoint Server as well as index in Microsoft 365.
+With hybrid federated search solution for SharePoint in Microsoft 365, the results are federated from your search index in SharePoint Server and index in Microsoft 365.
 SharePoint on-premises crawls on-premises content and SharePoint in Microsoft 365 crawls SharePoint corpus.
-Post hybrid configurations, when authenticated users submit a query in a search center, a real time query would be fired against both indexes and authorized users will get search results from the Microsoft 365 search index as well as from the SharePoint Server search index.
+Post hybrid configurations, when authenticated users submit a query in a search center, a real time query would be fired against both indexes and authorized users will get search results from the Microsoft 365 search index and from the SharePoint Server search index.
 However, the results are separate and distinct from one another often displayed in separate search verticals or result blocks.

 Cloud hybrid search service application for SharePoint Server is a crawl-based solution.
 All crawled content, including on-premises content, is processed by Microsoft 365 search engine and resides in search index in Office 365.
 When authenticated users submit a query in SharePoint in Microsoft 365 search center, they get search results from Microsoft 365 search index, thus see items both from on-premises and Microsoft 365 content.
 If you want to get the same experience in on-premises SharePoint Server search center, you need to configure a remote result source in the on-premises farm to fetch results from Microsoft 365 index.